eProsima-Private/AML-Tools/docs/rst/amldashboard/specification/amldashboard.rst

 To achieve this, the *AML Dashboard* integrates four main interfaces:

-* **Dataset Interface**: Allows users to collect data through user-defined input gestures.
+* **Dataset Interface**: Allows users to collect data through personal gestures or load existing datasets.
 * **Training Interface**: Facilitates the training of |aml| models based on loaded datasets.
 * **Model Exploration Interface**: Enables users to explore and compare the capabilities of |aml| models with other :term:`ML` approaches.
 * **Real Time Exploration Interface**: Applies the trained |aml| algorithm in real-time.
-This feature is only available when the dataset chosen contains gesture data.
+This feature is only available when the dataset chosen is ``Sensors``.
 It enables users to explore new sound patterns using personal gestures.

 .. toctree::
    :maxdepth: 1